erichard-dev/sorting-game/README.md

 PS1 : Any comment about how to improve my code is more than welcome.

-### PS2 : You could have trouble running docker cmd inside 'strat-app.sh' script.
-If so prefix script with sudo (cf. https://docs.docker.com/engine/install/linux-postinstall/).
+### PS2 : You could have trouble running docker cmd inside build and run scripts.
+If so run script with sudo (cf. https://docs.docker.com/engine/install/linux-postinstall/).